1 Introduction

 One of the first topics covered in introductory statistics is descriptive statistics such as the mean and standard deviation.
 These are estimators of (centered) moments, which characterise a random variable.
 In the case of the standard normal distribution, the expectation and variance fully characterize the distribution.

 The notion of moments can be extended to higher dimensions.
-Consider an \(n\)-vector \(\boldsymbol{Y}.\) In the regression setting, the response \(\boldsymbol{Y}\) would usually comprise repeated measures on an individual, or even observations from a group of individuals.
+Consider a column vector of size \(n\) \(\boldsymbol{Y}.\) In the regression setting, the response \(\boldsymbol{Y}\) would usually comprise repeated measures on an individual, or even observations from a group of individuals.

 The expected value (theoretical mean) of the vector \(\boldsymbol{Y}\) is calculated componentwise, i.e., \[\begin{align*} \mathsf{E}(\boldsymbol{Y}) &= \boldsymbol{\mu}= \begin{pmatrix} \mathsf{E}(Y_1) & \cdots & \mathsf{E}(Y_n) \end{pmatrix}^\top \end{align*}\] whereas the second moment of \(\boldsymbol{Y}\) is encoded in the \(n \times n\) covariance matrix \[\begin{align*} \mathsf{Va}(\boldsymbol{Y}) &= \boldsymbol{\Sigma} = \begin{pmatrix} \mathsf{Va}(Y_1) & \mathsf{Co}(Y_1, Y_2) & \cdots & \mathsf{Co}(Y_1, Y_n) \\ \mathsf{Co}(Y_2, Y_1) & \mathsf{Va}(Y_2) & \ddots & \vdots \\ \vdots & \ddots & \ddots & \vdots \\ \mathsf{Co}(Y_n, Y_1) & \mathsf{Co}(Y_n, Y_2) &\cdots & \mathsf{Va}(Y_n) \end{pmatrix} \end{align*}\] The \(i\)th diagonal element of \(\boldsymbol{\Sigma}\), \(\sigma_{ii}=\sigma_i^2\), is the variance of \(Y_i\), whereas the off-diagonal entries \(\sigma_{ij}=\sigma_{ji}\) \((i \neq j)\) are the covariance of pairwise entries, with \[\begin{align*} \mathsf{Co}(Y_i, Y_j) = \int_{\mathbb{R}^2} (y_i-\mu_i)(y_j-\mu_j) f_{Y_i, Y_j}(y_i, y_j) \mathrm{d} y_i \mathrm{d} y_j. \end{align*}\] The covariance matrix \(\boldsymbol{\Sigma}\) is thus symmetric.
 It is customary to normalize the pairwise dependence so they do not depend on the component variance.
 The linear correlation between \(Y_i\) and \(Y_j\) is \[\begin{align*} \rho_{ij}=\mathsf{Cor}(Y_i,Y_j)=\frac{\mathsf{Co}(Y_i, Y_j)}{\sqrt{\mathsf{Va}(Y_i)}\sqrt{\mathsf{Va}(Y_j)}}=\frac{\sigma_{ij}}{\sigma_i\sigma_j}. \end{align*}\] The correlation matrix of \(\boldsymbol{Y}\) is an \(n\times n\) symmetric matrix with ones on the diagonal and the pairwise correlations off the diagonal, \[\begin{align*} \mathsf{Cor}(\boldsymbol{Y})= \begin{pmatrix} 1 & \rho_{12} & \rho_{13} & \cdots & \rho_{1n}\\ \rho_{21} & 1 & \rho_{23} & \cdots & \rho_{2n} \\ \rho_{31} & \rho_{32} & 1 & \ddots & \rho_{3n} \\ \vdots & \vdots & \ddots & \ddots & \vdots \\ \rho_{n1} & \rho_{n2} & \rho_{n3} & \cdots & 1 \end{pmatrix}. \end{align*}\] One of the most important parts of modelling correlated (or longitudinal) data is the need to account for within-group correlations.
 This basically comes down to modelling a covariance matrix for observations within the same group (or within the same individual in the case of repeated measures), which is the object of Chapter 5.